ibm-messaging/mq-ansible/README.md

 - a target machine of any of the supported platforms:
   - Ubuntu
   - RedHat
+  - Windows

  ##### *Ansible* installation ([Installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html))

+## Installation roles on Windows machines.

+Detailed documentation and guide for installing MQ on Windows using our roles can be found [here](ansible_collections/ibm/ibmmq/library/WINSTALL.md).

-## Playbooks and Roles for IBM MQ installation
+## Playbooks and Roles for IBM MQ installation on Ubuntu target machines
 The playbooks and roles in this collection carry out an installation of IBM MQ Advanced on a target machine.
 The roles have been implemented to set up the required users on the machine, download the software, install and configure IBM MQ, copy over a configurable `dev-config.mqsc` file ready to be run on the target machine, and setup and start the web console.
 Developers can change this file to customise the configuration of their queue managers.
 Here we use a playbook that calls other playbooks but you can run the roles in playbooks to suit your requirements.

 ### Example Playbooks